 Italy Mission founder and director Monika Rodman Montanaro with 2 collaborators.

-On March 15th a former retreat participant and one of our collaborating psychologists joined Monika on a
+In March a former retreat participant and one of our collaborating psychologists joined Monika on a

 4-hour public event discussing "The Experience of